 "Hi, I am from 21-03."

-Within minutes, seeing the two girls alone and by themselves, a few bored and enterprising young men from the dorms were taking advantage of the enforced intimacy.
-Petra ignored them entirely, but Gwen shook hands with a few of them and introduced them as students from the university.
+Within minutes, seeing the two girls alone and by themselves, a few bored and enterprising young men from the dorms took advantage of their captive audience.

 Petra stared at the young man coldly until he apologised and made a retreat.
-Despite her putting up a frigid resting-bitch face, dozens of eager eyes shot toward the two girls, and soon the courtyard was liberally whispering about 'Miss Kuznetsov', as well as inquiring as to who the girl next to the celebrated ‘Ice Queen’ of Fudan was.
+Despite her frigid resting-bitch face, dozens of eager eyes shot toward the two girls, and soon the courtyard was liberally whispering about "Miss Kuznetsova", as well as inquiring as to who the girl next to the celebrated 'Ice Queen' of Fudan was.

 "Maybe a relative?
 She looks like a gweilo as well," A girl commented.

 "I think so; she's almost as tall as Miss Kuznetsova."

 "Do you think she attends Fudan?"

 "She must.
 She just said so to Lee."